Qais308/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game ❌⭕

 A simple and interactive *Tic Tac Toe* game built using *HTML, **CSS, and **JavaScript*.
-Challenge your friend or play against yourself in this classic two-player game!
+Challenge your friend or in this classic two-player game!

 ## 🎮 Live Demo